Deepak9811/Node-Firebase-Database-Express-FileUpload/README.md

-# Using express-fileUpload in Node js
+# Using express-fileUpload Package in Node js

 Uploading image :-
 1. In Firebase.